Bakribrahim208/NagwaTask/README.md

  Assignment Requirement: Create a simple mobile application that:

-1.You can find fake responses for the list of videos and books in the attachments.
+* You can find fake responses for the list of videos and books in the attachments.
-2. Or use this api (https://nagwa.free.beeceptor.com/movies)
+* Or use this api (https://nagwa.free.beeceptor.com/movies)
-3. You can choose one file to fake download.
+* You can choose one file to fake download.
-4. Show fake download percentage progress for item if the item is downloading.
+* Show fake download percentage progress for item if the item is downloading.
-5. Mark the item that was downloaded, the
+* Mark the item that was downloaded, the

  Key features:
 -----------